-- and shall have resided in Oregon at least three years next preceding their election or appointment.
-They shall also be residents of their districts and shall have maintained such residence for at least one year immediately prior to becoming candidates either for election or appointment; provided, that in districts comprising but one county now or hereafter having a population of 200,000 or more, judges of the circuit courts shall be residents of their districts or shall have resided within 10 miles of the district boundary for a period of at least one year immediately prior to becoming candidates either for election or appointment. - (2) In the first judicial district, one circuit judge shall reside in Josephine County during his term of office and shall have maintained such residence for a period of at least one year immediately prior to becoming a candidate either for election or appointment to such judicial office, and one circuit judge shall reside in Jackson County during his term of office and shall have maintained such residence for a period of at least one year immediately prior to becoming a candidate either for election or appointment to such judicial office. - (3) In the second judicial district two circuit judges shall reside and primarily sit in Douglas County, three shall reside and primarily sit in Lane County, and one shall reside south of the Umpqua River and west of the coast range of mountains during their terms of office. - (4) At the time of appointment or election, one of the circuit judges of the nineteenth judicial district shall be a resident of Washington County, one a resident of Clatsop County, and one a resident either of Columbia County or Tillamook County. - (5) In the twenty-first judicial district one circuit judge shall be a resident of Linn County and one shall be a resident of Benton or Lincoln County.
-[Amended by 1955 c.677 §3] - 3.050 Circuit judges to be members of bar.
-All persons elected circuit judges must, at the time of their election, have been admitted to practice in the Supreme Court of Oregon. - 3.060 Salary of judges; expenses; fund for paying portion of salary.
-(1) Each of the judges of the circuit court shall receive an annual salary of \$11,000, to be payable monthly.
-They shall receive no other allowance for their services, except as authorized by this section and ORS 2.060.
-When any judicial district is composed of more than one county a judge thereof is entitled to reimbursement for his hotel bills and traveling expenses necessarily incurred by him in the performance of his duties outside the county of his residence; and when any circuit judge, by virtue of ORS 3.100, holds court in any county outside of the judicial district for which he was elected or appointed, his hotel bills and traveling expenses necessarily incurred by him in the performance of that duty shall be paid by the state.
-Such hotel bills and traveling expenses are to be paid by the state upon the certificate of the judge to the truth of an itemized statement of such hotel bills and traveling expenses; and the certificate of expenses is a sufficient voucher upon which the Secretary of State shall audit the claim and draw his warrant upon the State Treasurer for the amount thereof in favor of such circuit judge.
+3.040 Qualifications of circuit judges; residence.
+(1) The judges of the circuit courts shall be citizens of the United States, and shall have resided in Oregon at least three years next preceding their election or appointment.
+They shall also be residents of their districts and shall have maintained such residence for at least one year immediately prior to becoming candidates either for election or appointment; provided, that in districts comprising but one county having a population of 200,000 or more, judges of the circuit courts shall be residents of their districts or shall have resided within 10 miles of the district boundary for a period of at least one year immediately prior to becoming candidates either for election or appointment.

+- (2) In the first judicial district, one circuit judge shall reside in Josephine County during his term of office and shall have maintained such residence for a period of at least one year immediately prior to becoming a candidate either for election or appointment to such judicial office, and one circuit judge shall reside in Jackson County during his term of office and shall have maintained such residence for a period of at least one year immediately prior to becoming a candidate either for election or appointment to such judicial office. - (3) At the time of appointment or election, one of the circuit judges of the nineteenth judicial district shall be a resident of Washington County, one a resident of Clatsop County, and one a resident either of Columbia County or Tillamook County. - (4) In the twenty-first judicial district one circuit judge shall be a resident of Linn County and one shall be a resident of Benton or Lincoln County.
+[Amended by 1955 c.677 §3; 1957 c.665 §4; 1957 c.713 §5]

+3.050 Circuit judges to be members of bar.
+All persons elected circuit judges must, at the time of their election, have been admitted to practice in the Supreme Court of Oregon.

+3.060 Salary of judges; expenses; fund for paying portion of salary.
+(1) Each of the judges of the circuit court shall receive an annual salary of \$13,000 to be payable monthly.
+They shall receive no other allowance for their services, except as authorized by this section.
+When any judicial district is composed of more than one county a judge thereof is entitled to reimbursement for his hotel bills and traveling expenses necessarily incurred by him in the performance of his duties outside the county of his residence.

+When any circuit judge, by virtue of ORS 3.100, holds court in any county outside of the judicial district for which he was elected or appointed, his hotel bills and traveling expenses necessarily incurred by him in the performance of that duty shall be paid by the state.
+Each circuit judge is entitled to reimbursement for his hotel bills and traveling expenses necessarily incurred by him in the performance of his duties as a member of the Judicial Council of the State of Oregon.
+Such hotel bills and traveling expenses are to be paid by the state upon the certificate of the judge to the truth of an itemized statement of such hotel bills and traveling expenses.
+The certificate of expenses is a sufficient voucher upon which the Secretary of State shall audit the claim and draw his warrant upon the State Treasurer for the amount thereof in favor of such circuit judge.